 The economy is currently in free fall.
-Try as they might, optomistic commentators can no longer pin the bad news on market psychology.
+Try as they might, optimistic commentators can no longer pin the bad news on market psychology.
 Just today, Harvard Professor Robert Barro was on CNBC and writing in the Wall Street Journal of a study he recently completed.
 It estimates a 20-30% chance of the recession becoming a depression.

-Citigroup is almost a pennystock.
+Citigroup is almost a penny stock.

 Similar predictions are being made about the New York City real estate market.
 What is clear right now is that the bottom is not here yet.
 However, that bottom will likely be at some point in the next four quarters.

-In the financial chaos of the current times, it is easy to lose sight of the long term opportunities brought on by such loss and volatility.
+In the financial chaos of the current times, it is easy to lose sight of the long-term opportunities brought on by such loss and volatility.
 The Manhattan apartment market is declining in value and will continue to decline.
 Long before it stops, however, it will fall past the point of its typical market value.

 Looking for Bottom in N.Y.
 Real Estate [ NYTimes ]